sora-xor/sora-docs/README.md

 Check out the [contribution guidelines](CONTRIBUTING.md) if you are interested in contributing to SORA documentation.

+For AI agents and automation, see the [Agents Guide](AGENTS.md) for project context, build/deploy steps, and authoring conventions.

 <!-- TODO: Add a link to the documentation once it's live -->